erikkeckes/erikkeckes.github.io/_posts/2025-2-22-WindTrees.md

-    float3 origin; // position in modle space of branch origin(bone position) float3 direction; // direction of the bone float length; // length of the bone, precomputed on CPU uint parent; // id of parrent bone, could be replcaed with limited number of bone per vertex }
+    float3 origin; // position in modle space of branch origin(bone position) float3 direction; // direction of the bone float length; // length of the bone, precomputed on CPU uint level; // level of branch, trunk is 0 uint parent; // id of parrent bone, could be replcaed with limited number of bone per vertex }
 ```